 The annual cash bonus program is intended to compensate each NEO for achieving our annual goals at both the corporate and individual levels.
-In 2017, 50% of the annual cash bonus opportunity for the executive officers was based on the achievement of objective Company performance criteria, 25% was based on the achievement of specified individual goals, and the remaining 25% was based on the Compensation Committee's discretion.
-In 2018, to further align the bonus program with specific performance, upon the recommendation of the Compensation Committee, the Board further modified the cash bonus program so that 60% of the annual cash bonus opportunity for the executive officers was based on the achievement of objective Company performance criteria, 20% was based on the achievement of specified individual goals, and the remaining 20% was based on the Compensation Committee's discretion.
+Since 2018, our annual cash bonus program has been based 60% on the achievement of objective Company performance criteria (historically based on AFFO per share), 20% on the achievement of specified individual goals and 20% on the Compensation Committee's discretion.